AndrewSwerlick/Referee/README.md

 Once you've called all the configuration logic against that instance of the MVCRefereeConfigurationBuilder class, you can call the Swerl.Referee.MVC.Referee.Configure and pass in the builder instance.

 To register the current authorization service with your dependency injection framework, simply store the return value of the Swerl.Referee.MVC.Referee.Configure method.
-That method returns the configured IAuthorizationService instance, which you can register with your DI framework as a single application instance.
+This method returns the configured IAuthorizationService instance, which you can register with your DI framework as a single application instance.